Expert Counsellor for Dementia

 In the optimal management of mental health conditions, a collaborative approach involving a psychiatrist, psychologist, counselor, and therapist is often recommended.
 While these professionals share the common goal of improving mental well-being, their methods and roles may differ.

-Psychiatrists are medical doctors who specialize in treating various mental health conditions.
+• Psychiatrists are medical doctors who specialize in treating various mental health conditions.
 Their primary focus is on prescribing medication to manage symptoms and address the physiological aspects of mental health.

-Psychologists are mental health professionals with advanced degrees (such as M.Phil or Ph.D.) in psychology.
+• Psychologists are mental health professionals with advanced degrees (such as an M.Phil or Ph.D.) in psychology.
 They employ diverse psychotherapeutic approaches to treat a wide range of mental health disorders.
 Unlike psychiatrists, psychologists do not have the authority to prescribe medication but primarily focus on psychotherapy.

-Counselors and therapists follow a similar approach to psychologists.
+• Counselors and Therapists follow a similar approach to psychologists.
 They are trained to address and treat both general concerns and specific mental health conditions using talk-based therapy and other therapeutic techniques.

 They play an essential role in providing guidance, support, and effective coping strategies to individuals seeking mental health assistance.